-Endometritis is different from endometriosis, though both conditions affect the lining of the uterus.
+Endometritis is different from endometriosis, though both conditions affect the lining of the uterus, also called the endometrium.
 Another related condition is endomyometritis, where inflammation happens in the middle layer of the uterus, called the myometrium.

 This article provides an overview of endometritis, including its causes, symptoms, diagnosis, and possible complications.
 We also look at the relationship between endometritis and fertility.